Welcome to

 PENNY-PANTRY SUNDAY is the fourth Sunday of every month.
 From October to December, we will be collecting for the Pastor's Helping Hands Ministry.

-Saturday, December 6th for our Annual Arts and Craft Fair, from 9 to 3p, in the lobby.
+Saturday, December 6th our Annual Arts and Craft Fair, from 9 to 3p, in the narthex,

-Sunday, December 7th for our Annual Sing-a-long Christmas Concert, in the church Sanctuary, beginning at 3p.
+Sunday, December 7th for our Annual Sing-a-long Christmas Concert, in the church Sanctuary, from 3 to 4p.

 Crete UMC's Women's Club next Meeting will be held on